 This information is of a general nature and does not purport to be a comprehensive description of all Belgian tax considerations that may be relevant to a decision to acquire, hold or dispose of the Notes.
-In some cases, different rules can be applicable.
-Furthermore, the tax rules can be amended in the future, possibly implemented with retroactive effect, and the interpretation of the tax rules may change.
+In some cases, different rules will be applicable.
+Furthermore, tax rules may be amended in the future, possibly with retroactive effect, and the interpretation of tax rules may change.

-This summary is based on Belgian tax legislation, treaties, rules, and administrative interpretations and similar documentation, in force as of the date of the publication of this Information Memorandum, without prejudice to any amendments introduced at a later date, even if implemented with retroactive effect.
+This summary is based on Belgian tax legislation, treaties, rules, and administrative interpretations and similar documentation, in force as of the date of publication of this Base Prospectus, without prejudice to any amendments introduced at a later date, even if implemented with retroactive effect.